 Both our 2012 and 2013 13-inch MacBook Pros did Unplayable 13.8 FPS and 23.7 FPS respectively.
 That is clearly too low to enjoy or recommend the game.

-But is all lost?
+But is it all lost?
 Not necessarily.
 On Low settings, our 2013 MBP runs the game at a decent 26.1 FPS.
 That won’t impress anyone, but it’s just enough to enjoy the game.

 Takeaway: If you have a Mac from 2013 onwards and are willing to play at the lowest settings, there’s a big chance you’ll be able to play this game.
+But if you can’t, you can always try the excellent story-driven RPG Star Wars: KOTOR 2.

 Disclaimer: Some of the links above are affiliate links, which means that if you choose to make a purchase, I will earn a commission (this is how we pay the bills).
 This commission comes at no additional cost to you.